Howzat! Team Quantium wins Analytics Datathon with plan to predict wickets

 Data for the event was provided by Cricket Australia, AFL, Western Bulldogs, Tennis Australia, Roy Morgan and IPL, with technology supplied by SAS, Zetaris, DXC Technologies, SPP and Microsoft Azure.

-Runners-up Team Trust an Engineer from AMOG Consulting took second place with $5,000, while student team Master of Business Analytics from Melbourne Business School came third in the overall competition with $2,500, and first in the student category to take home a further $5,000.
+Runners-up Team Trust an Engineer from AMOG Consulting took second place with $5,000, while student team Full-time Master of Business Analytics from Melbourne Business School came third in the overall competition with $2,500, and first in the student category to take home a further $5,000.

 "The reason we won the Datathon was primarily due to focus.
 We spent a lot of time finding one problem to solve and we just tried to solve it," said Thomas Duke from the student team.